icculus/mojosetup/libfetch/README.txt

 This just has minor modifications to make it play nicely with our build system, and code, and stuff we don't need was trimmed out.

+Changes made for MojoSetup that aren't part of a virgin copy of libfetch are noted with "#if __MOJOSETUP__" sections.

 Here is the libfetch copyright from common.c ...